 One week he claimed he had been mugged for his check, another week he claimed the liquor store ruined the check and he couldn’t get a new one printed.

 He wasn’t actually leaving the house some days.

 Little things tipped me off – the couch would be a mess or there would be dishes in the sink I left empty.
-If I confronted him about it he wrote me off as paranoid and accused me of begin a nagging wife.
+If I confronted him about it he wrote me off as paranoid and accused me of being a nagging wife.
 I was always afraid to approach him about the lies.
-I didn’t know how he would respond and I hated confrontation.
+I didn’t know how he would respond and I hated confrontation…

 One day I realized I had a problem.

 Itching and burning where it should never itch or burn.
 I went to the doctor who immediately identified an STD.
 An STD?
 How was that possible.
 I did NOT sleep around.
 I was a married Christian woman.